US braces for dangerous blast of cold, wind and snow

 But a report on the power grid that ERCOT published last month said that Texans could still face possible power outages this winter if an extreme storm prompted very high demand for electricity.

-The frigid weather offers another hurdle to the homeless.
+The deep-freeze will be particularly dangerous for the homeless.
 In Kansas City, Missouri, emergency shelters are opening for anyone needing warmth, food or safety.
 Organizers warn, though, that capacity is limited overnight.

 “We’re going to get in as many as we can,” said Karl Ploeger, chief development officer for City Union Mission, a Christian nonprofit.